-Medicare Advantage plans, also known as Medicare Part C plans, are offered by private insurance companies that have been approved by Medicare.
-These plans are an alternative to Original Medicare.
-They often pay for services that aren’t covered by Original Medicare parts A and B.
+Medicare Advantage plans are offered by private insurance companies that have been approved by Medicare.
+These plans are an alternative to original Medicare.
+They often pay for services that aren’t covered by original Medicare parts A and B.

-For example, you may need to pay a monthly premium or a co-insurance payment, and you may need to see a dentist in the plan’s network if you want the service to be covered.
+With this type of plan, you may need to pay a monthly premium or a coinsurance payment.
+You also need to check if your dentist is in the plan’s network for the service to be covered.